Why can't I log in to the web site?

 The first and most common reason is because you have not registered an online account.

 It is a common misunderstanding that existing NZ Bulbs customers who have previously ordered by post or phone are somehow also registered for ordering on our web shop.
 This is not correct, a separate online registration needs to be made in the web shop by the user, where you set yourself up and choose your own user id and password during the registration process.

 You may be receiving email newsletters from us, but this is because we have your email address in our main database.
 It does not mean you are registered on the web shop.

 Please make a new registration in the web shop and you will be ready to start ordering.
 Click here to create a new account.

-If the system responds that your email address is already in use, then you do have an online account and have probably just forgotten your password.
+If the system responds that your email address is already in use, then you have created an online account previously and have just forgotten your password.
 You should click here to have your password re-set and emailed to you.

 If you continue to have trouble, please click here to contact us and we will sort it out and send you the details so you can log in.

 After flowering is an important time for bulbs.
 They've just finished putting all their energy into producing a flower in the hope that it will be pollinated and set seed.

 That's what the flowering is all about from the plant's point of view.
 We don't want the plant to make seed and put energy in that direction as it results in less bulb growth.
 Remove old flower heads after flowering, but never remove the leaves while they are still green, the bulb needs these to provide the energy for it to grow and reach a good size for flowering the next season.

 Most packs of bulbs will have suggested depth and spacing information printed on them.
 As a general rule, plant bulbs in a hole with a depth of 3 times the height of the bulb, so daffodils, hyacinth and tulips should be planted in a hole about 12-14 cm deep and about 10-12 cm apart, smaller bulbs like muscari should be planted in a hole with a 5-6 cm depth and 5-6cm apart.